tutkuince/InCRM/README.md

 		- [x] Hibernate
 		- [ ] JPA

-There are 7 layer in this project
+There are 7 layers in this project

 	- config
 		- HibernateConfig